-Once you’ve designed your beautiful email, tested it and pressed ‘send’, you’re at the mercy of the email client, and even the most rigorous testing can’t account for every eventuality when it comes to the many ways in which clients interpret and display your hard work.
+Once you’ve designed your beautiful email, tested it and pressed ‘send’, you’re at the mercy of the email client.
+Even the most rigorous testing can’t account for every eventuality.
+It is different if you are Outlook, Hotmail, Gmail or even Thunderbird.

 Microsoft have created the ‘Focused Inbox’ for users of their venerable email client.

-It’s a new tab that appears in the Outlook app for Android and iPhone, but is also being rolled out on Outlook.com and to users of Office 365.
+It’s a new tab that appears in the Outlook app for Android and iPhone.
+Moreover, is also being rolled out on Outlook.com and to users of Office 365.

-It’s actually an update to the poorly-named ‘Clutter’ tool, but does a lot more for the user than simply move emails to different folders.
+It’s actually an update to the poorly-named ‘Clutter’ tool.
+However, it does a lot more for the user than simply move emails to different folders.

-The Focused Inbox uses tabs – much like the Gmail equivalent – that are designed to make life easier for users by automatically grouping emails into specific buckets.
+The Focused Inbox uses tabs – much like the Gmail equivalent – designed to make life easier for users by automatically grouping emails into specific buckets.

 It also gives users the ability to dictate how email arrives in their inboxes.